omaraflak/first-neural-network/README.md

 You can plot the data with **[plotly](https://plot.ly/create/)** by pressing the **import** button (top right).

+**I had some trouble with Plotly on Google Chrome.
+Switching to another browser fixed my problem...**

 Here is some plot :

 ![alt tag](https://github.com/omaflak/Neural-Network/blob/master/images/weightsPlot.png?raw=true)